 - Understanding mechanisms that maintain and underlie meaningful change in fear-based disorders (anxiety disorders, OCD and PTSD) (Mechanisms of interest include: emotion regulation, anxiety sensitivity/distress tolerance, resilience, cultural values/systems, psychophysiology)

 - Improving outcomes that matter to diverse communities and working with individuals who represent a wider range of cultural groups both locally and globally (Outcomes of interest include: quality of life, functional impairment, employment, school attendance, interpersonal conflict, anger management)

 - Leveraging the use of technology and other modern advancements as a way to be innovative in our approaches to assessment and targeting of underlying mechanisms of evidence-based treatments (Technology innovations include use of: smart technology, mobile and wearable devices, ambulatory measurement tools, iterative and agile study approaches)

-As I get my new lab at the U started, I’m excited to prioritize training opportunities for students across various levels of training (undergraduate, post-baccalaureate, and doctoral candidates) to provide a range of research and clinical experiences for those who are interested in joining my lab.
+As the Director of the TCT Lab, I’m excited to prioritize training opportunities for students across various levels of training (undergraduate, post-baccalaureate, and doctoral candidates) to provide a range of research and clinical experiences for those who are interested in joining my lab.
 I highly value the role of mentorship, support and collaboration with students to help them reach and exceed their potential by providing a space to explore their own unique career paths and pursuits.

 B.Sc., Brown University, 2007